2016 Jan 7, 9:31 2013 Jul 4, 1:00

 of the first visit to the page?
 This is what Resource Package support in browsers will let you do."
 Another resource packaging implementation but this suggests they'll actually implement this in

-packaged resources in your HTTP cache.
+stick the packaged resources in your HTTP cache.
 The package itself could go in the cache which would mean multiple packages per page or all your page's resources in one package.
-Of course the same security
+Of course the

-issues are a concern for all of the packaging proposals if a site has any way to inject into the source the request for the package.
-It'd be a similar vector to the UTF7 XSS issues but much worse
+same security issues are a concern for all of the packaging proposals if a site has any way to inject into the source the request for the package.
+It'd be a similar vector to the UTF7 XSS issues

 2009 Aug 14, 3:55